 If you’ve been to one of our C21 programs, you know we are not just about inspirational singing.
 Our programs weave in poetry and messages of social justice, consistent with our mission of empowering those who need us most through beautiful, uplifting music, but also through words that elevate the human spirit.
-Moving forward past 2020, we’re excited to announce that our singers will present their personal interpretation of an inspirational poem, one each week beginning Monday, February 1!
+Moving forward past 2020, we’re excited to showcase our singers each presenting their personal interpretations of a poem.

 Some poems will be familiar to our supporters, but most will be new.
 They include verses by Mary Oliver and Clarissa Pinkola Estes, whose works graced past C21 programs, as well as Elizabeth Alexander, Nikki Giovanni, Victoria Safford, Naomi Shihab Nye, and Nobel Prize laureate Wislawa Szymborska, among others.
 Please join us as we present relevant voices from the present and past as we strive to convey the power of expression, from the personal to the universal, especially in these times of continued social distance.

 C21 member Carolyn Ten Eyck performs the poem "Kindness" by poet and educator Naomi Shihab Nye.
 Naomi Shihab Nye writes vividly and eloquently about travel and childhood, identifying universal experiences through the specific.
 In 2019, she was designated the Young People's Poet Laureate by the Poetry Foundation.

 "You Were Made For This" - Clarissa Pinkola Estés

 C21 member Karen Barbee-Dixon performs the piece "You Were Made For This" by Dr Clarissa Pinkola Estés.
 An American writer and psychoanalyst, Dr Estés is the author of New York Times bestseller Women Who Run with the Wolves.

 C21 member Tammy Stump performs Maya Angelou's "Continue."